AdityaPote/se-frontend/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Users can create their account, book tickets, and access their bookinh history
+Users can create their account, book tickets, and access their booking history

 ### Built With